lolpie244/lolpie244/README.md

 - I’m interested in back end
 - I’m currently learning c++, c#, js, java...
 - I’m looking to collaborate in some small projects
-- How to reach me
+- How to reach me - github messenges

 <!---
 lolpie244/lolpie244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.